elephantscale/elastic-labs/integrations/1-FreeEed.md

 ![](../images/122.png)

 * Click "OK" to close the dialog.

 ![](../images/123.png)

 * Open File-Projects
 ![](../images/124.png)

 * You will see the main window with an included project.
 Click on "Select" to select this project.

 ![](../images/125.png)

 * Click "Edit" - "Project options"

 ![](../images/126.png)
-*

 ![](../images/127.png)

 * In the "Project options" dialog, select the "Search" tab.

 ![](../images/128.png)

 * Chose "Prepare SOLR search" and click "OK".

 ![](../images/129.png)

 * Click "Process" - "Stage"

 ![](../images/130.png)

-* Watch it Stage, then click "OK" to close the dialog.
+* Watch it stage, then click "OK" to close the dialog.

 ![](../images/131.png)

 * Click "Process" - "Process locally".
 This will take a while.
 While, processing, it is sending data to the search engine.
 * Watch it process locally, then click "OK" to close the dialog.
 Keep watching until the message in the log window stop.

 ![](../images/132.png)

 * Now chose "Review" - "Go to review"

 ![](../images/133.png)

 * You will see a browser window with the search engine.
 Log in with "admin" and "admin".

 ![](../images/135.png)

 * Click "Search".
 You will see the search window.

 ![](../images/136.png)

 * Search in case "1".

 ![](../images/137.png)

 ### STEP 3: Experiment with search

 * Search start "*" brings back all documents
 * Search on a keyword brings back all documents that contain the keyword

 ![](../images/138.png)

 * Click on "Click here for help with search queries".
 You will be taken to a help page.

 ![](../images/139.png)

-* Create queries for every one of the help items.
+* Create a query for every one of the help items.
+You will have a total of 6 queries.

 ### Congratulations!